 It is important that, when the preparations begin, the coach and the team members be aware of the official rules of the John Molson MBA International Case Competition, which can be found at http://mbacasecomp.com/competition/rules.
 Also it is very important to review and possibly practice with cases used in previous years of the competition.
-A sample case from the 2017 competition is available in Appendix D: Sample Case.

-Furthermore, if you required example cases or presentations from previous competitions just write to the Schools Organizer, Mehul Bawa: mehul.bawa@mbacasecomp.com
+If you required example cases or presentations from previous competitions just write to the Schools Organizer or your point of contact with the Competition